csdarcher/collegefinder/README.md

 AN IMPORTANT NOTE: In order to work with the College Scorecard API, you will need an API key.
 Access to an API key can be found here (https://api.data.gov/signup/).
 Additionally, the most recent enrollment data is from 2015.

 This site utilizes Bootstrap, vue-analytics, and axios via npm install.
-The graduation and seach icons are from fontawesome.
+The graduation and search icons are from fontawesome.
 The loading animation is pure CSS and comes from [loadi.io](https://loading.io/css/).

 This site was a final project for Seattle University's Web Dev Certificate (2018).